akash-cs13/Java-CPC/README.md

 | Task | Assignee | Matrikel-Nr  |
 | -------- | -------- | -------- |
 Give user the possibility to open the requested log file based on the name of the equipment or date	 | Nhat Lam Nguyen | 7219037 |
+Add logs files for each day for each charging station, for each energy source and for all system as whole. | Nhat Quang Nguyen and Akash Cuntur Shrinivasmurthy  |